 Step 2 – The Body: begin changing your diet not thinking about what you need to let go but of what foods to choose in order to eat healthily.
 Start exercising focusing on being consistent: 15-30 minutes, it really does not matter as long as you do your reps every day.

 Step 3 – The Skin: don’t forget to take care of it, as each pound gained or loss has after-effects on the skin.
 Using essential oils and dry brushing frequently will help your skin keep up with the post-pregnancy weight loss process.

 If you focus on these 3 steps you should expect to lose all the baby-weight gradually, in a natural & healthy way in about 8-12 months, without unnecessary stress on your organism.
-As we already said, you have enough on your plate, you’re tired and under a lot of pressure so 3 small, but highly efficient steps, are just what you need to shred the extra pounds.
+As we already said, you have enough on your plate, you’re tired and under a lot of pressure so 3 small, but highly efficient steps, are just what you need for postpartum weight loss.